dreth/tfm_uc3m/README.md

 And replacing ```<Container ID>``` with the copied container ID from running ```docker ps```.

 If the container ID and tag do not show up when running ```docker ps```, the container's execution was successfully halted.

+## License

+This project is licensed under the GNU General Public License v3, the license can be seen on the [COPYING](https://github.com/dreth/tfm_uc3m/COPYING) file in the root directory of this repository.